 All in all, professionals working on a specific project need to be clear that every nook and corner is properly framed.

 You might have heard about project management tools like Trello or Asana.
 They can certainly offer an appealing visual representation of any project’s current status.

-However, there are many project managers out there who are reluctant of using these tools.
+However, there are many project managers out there who are reluctant to use these tools.
 In the end, the project suffers.

 Certified project manager Cerila Gilliard says, “Project documentation should be updated weekly.
 If something of importance comes up [e.g., a change in task or scope or deadline], the PM should update the documentation within 24 hours.
-This will give everyone on the project accurate information [about] the project.”
+This will give everyone the accurate project information [about] the project.”